MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016-01-19-apple-watchOS-2-0-support-in-mobilefirst-platform-foundation-8-0.md

 import IBMMobileFirstPlatformFoundationWatchOS
 ```

+### Support "Access Disabled" and "Active and Notifying" messages
+By default, the iOS MobileFirst framework provides a built-in UI alert for returning the messages for the "Access Disabled" and "Active and Notifying" options.
+This is not supported for the watchOS MobileFirst framework.
+Therefore, in order to see messages from "Access Disabled" or "Active and Notifying", a custom remote disable challenge handler should be implemented and registered.
+The custom challenge handler should be initialized with the security check wl_remoteDisableRealm.
+An example of such an implementation appears in the demo below.

 ### watchOS Demo App

 There is also a complete demo app.
 The demo accesses a resource protected by specific "scope".
 The iPhone app and watchOS app map to their respecive security checks: the iPhone app maps to a username/password security check, and the watchOS app maps to a pin-code security check.